-(42) In principle, in our opinion, it would make sense to include guidance on accounting for significant expenses to implement a tax planning strategy because, logically, if the costs of implementing a tax planning strategy exceed its benefits, the result would be that the particular strategy might not be implemented.
-Accordingly, the outcome of the
+(44) In principle, in our opinion, it would make sense to include guidance on accounting for significant expenses to implement a tax planning strategy because, logically, if the costs of implementing a tax planning strategy exceed its benefits, the result would be that the particular strategy might not be implemented.
+Accordingly, the outcome of the proposed requirement to consider the cost of implementing a tax strategy in determining when to recognise the valuation allowance would appear appropriate.

-- proposed requirement to consider the cost of implementing a tax strategy in determining when to recognise the valuation allowance would appear appropriate. - (43) The IASB should clarify what is meant by "cost of implementing a tax strategy".
-The last paragraph of B18 is also not clear as to the accounting treatment: expensing or inclusion in the valuation allowance or decrease in the cost of the asset.
-The IASB needs to explain how the accounting treatment fits with the objective of exit value, what happens if the entity decides on an alternative tax strategy, and whether costs are internal or external costs, full costs or only incremental costs.
-We tend to favour recognising these costs as an expense at the moment they occur. - (44) We encourage the IASB to work further in this area of the proposals in order to clarify the proposals and develop a more principles-based guidance.
-In particular, it would be helpful if the IASB explained its rational for the proposed consideration of the costs related to the tax strategy.
+- (45) We question whether EFRAG has responded to the question raised since it does not concern costs incurred but future costs of implementing a tax strategy.
+However our discussions revealed that it is not clear what is meant by "cost of implementing a tax strategy".
+Moreover the last paragraph of B18 is not clear as to the accounting treatment: expensing or inclusion in the valuation allowance or decrease in the cost of the asset.
+We suggest that EFRAG amends its response and asks the IASB for clarification.
+The IASB also needs to explain how the accounting treatment fits with the objective of exit value, what happens if the entity decides on an alternative tax strategy, and whether costs are internal or external costs, full costs or only incremental costs.
+We tend to favour recognising these costs as an expense at the moment they occur. - (46) In addition, we note that there is an apparent inconsistency in EFRAG's comments in its response to Question 6B, given that paragraph 58 of its comment letter notes that IAS 12 is silent on this topic but paragraph 59 of the draft comment letter refers to the existing IAS 12 guidance on this topic. - (47) We are not convinced that the IASB should remain silent on this topic but we encourage the IASB to work further in this area of the proposals in order to clarify the proposals and develop a more principles-based guidance.
+In particular, it would be helpful if the IASB explained its rational for the proposed consideration of the costs related to the tax strategy. - (48) Regarding the comments in paragraph 60 of EFRAG's draft comment letter presenting a concern that the proposal appears to give preference to US GAAP requirements (i.e. "when IFRS is silent on something it is US GAAP that prevails" as opposed to other alternatives) and that it would be essential that the IASB gives sufficient thought to the changes proposed to IFRS and justifies those changes clearly in the Basis for Conclusions, we suggest that EFRAG includes these comments in the covering letter within the summary of the main concerns and not in the specific response to Question 6B.